Old Frio County Jail

 The discovery of oil in the early 20th century brought further development and prosperity to Frio County.
 Oil fields were established in the area, attracting workers and boosting the local economy.
 Today, Frio County is known for its oil and gas production, as well as its agricultural activities such as ranching and farming.
 The county continues to thrive, blending its rich history with modern industry and a strong sense of community.

-This timeline provides a concise overview of the key events in the history of Frio County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Frio County, Texas.